French aviso Commandant Bouan

-Commandant Bouan (F797) is a in the French Navy.
-The ship is homeported in Toulon.
+Commandant Bouan (F797) was a in the French Navy.
+The ship was homeported in Toulon.
+She was decommissioned in 2026 after 42 years service.

 Design

 Crewed by 90 sailors, these vessels have the reputation of being among the most difficult in bad weather.
 Their high windage makes them particularly sensitive to pitch and roll as soon as the sea is formed.

 Their armament, consequent for a vessel of this tonnage, allows them to manage a large spectrum of missions.
 During the Cold War, they were primarily used to patrol the continental shelf of the Atlantic Ocean in search of Soviet Navy submarines.
 Due to the poor performance of the hull sonar, as soon as an echo appeared, the reinforcement of an anti-submarine warfare frigate was necessary to chase it using its towed variable depth sonar.

 Their role as patrollers now consists mainly of patrols and assistance missions, as well as participation in UN missions (blockades, flag checks) or similar marine policing tasks (fight against drugs, extraction of nationals, fisheries control, etc.).
 The anti-ship missiles have been landed, but they carry several machine guns and machine guns, more suited to their new missions.

 Its construction cost was estimated at 270,000,000 French francs.